A Guide to Visiting Star Wars Galaxy’s Edge Disney World

 - 45 mins max stay

-- No blasters or lightsabers allowed out inside.
+- No blasters or lightsabers allowed out while inside.
 She doesn’t want her walls shot up!

 Before leaving Oga’s make sure you roam the cantina and take in the sights and sounds of DJ Rex and the bar with all of the drinks on tap!